 It is important to note that dual streaming can easily be extended to support cases when more than two streams are desired.
-However, using three or more streams is rare in practice, due to the high overhead that it incurs.
+However, using three or more streams is rare in practice, due to the high overhead that it incurs and the little additional protection it provides.